-Regardless of your plans, the holiday season is always about family.
-And now is a great time to learn about your family’s health history — specifically, their cardiovascular history.
+The holiday season looks a little different for everyone.
+Some travel, some stay home.
+Some continue longstanding traditions, some like to try new ways to celebrate.
+Regardless of your plans, this time of the year is always about family.
+And now is a great time to learn about your family’s health history—specifically, their cardiovascular history.

 To help you break the ice and start the conversation, we’ve compiled six questions you can ask your parents and extended family members.
 Even if you won’t see them in person, these questions can help start a conversation over the phone or around the virtual dinner table.
 You can also use this Family Health History Checklist created by the CDC.